felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 # Lab 2 – Line-follower with State Machine

 ## Objectives
 The goal of this lab is to learn more about controllers in Webots via the implementation of state machine to make the robot follow a line.
+You will also run code to investigate sensor values and test motors.

 ## Pre-requisites
 * You must have Webots R2022a (or newer) properly configured to work with Python.